Systems Change Learning – WG

 Ibrahim Gadzama

-Networking, building relationships, collaborations
+Networking, building relationships, innovative collaboration

 Selma Nasheya